Micha3lP/JS-TS-Comment-Remover-Extension/README.md

 A Visual Studio Code extension that removes all comments from TypeScript and JavaScript files.

+## Usage

+### Remove Comments from Current File

+- Open a TypeScript or JavaScript file in VS Code
+- Right-click in the editor
+- Select "Remove Comments" from the context menu

+### Remove Comments from Selected Files

+- In the Explorer panel, select one or more TypeScript/JavaScript files
+- Right-click on the selected files
+- Select "Remove Comments"

+The extension will process the files and remove all single-line (`//`) and multi-line (`/* */`) comments, preserving the code structure and formatting.

 ## Features

 - Remove comments from the current open file